Decipher the Buzzwords on Food Labels

 How are GMOs created?

 Only the 100 percent organic label guarantees the USDA’s definition of organic.
 This means meat, eggs and dairy products are raised without the use of antibiotics and growth hormones; produce is grown with fertilizers free of synthetic or sewage components; and no genetically modified organisms are part of the product.
-While organic can be a great choice for some, organic doesn’t necessarily imply that a food is more nutritious.
+Organic identifies the way the food was grown, which is important to some shoppers, but it doesn’t necessarily imply that a food is more nutritious.

 There is no legal or government-regulated definition of natural.
 Just because a product is labeled natural doesn’t always mean it is a healthy choice.